Peleke/MindMirror/data/habits/programs/unfck-your-eating/005_lesson.md

 ---

+### Pushback

+_“But I love my morning latte/soda/juice.”_
+Keep it!
+This habit isn’t about cutting—it’s about crowding out.
+Start with water first, then have your drink.
+Over time, most people naturally need less of the sweet stuff to feel satisfied.

+_“Artificial sweeteners are fine, right?”_
+They’re not the devil, but they’re not neutral either.
+They don’t add calories, but they do keep your brain chasing hyper-sweet flavors, which can make whole foods taste dull.
+Think of them as a crutch—not a cure.
+Use them if they help you transition, but keep nudging toward unsweetened options.

+_“Plain water is boring.”_
+So upgrade it.
+Sparkling water, fruit-infused water, herbal teas—there are endless ways to make hydration feel like a ritual instead of a chore.
+Half the battle is finding something you actually enjoy drinking.

+_“I don’t drink soda, so I’m good.”_
+Cool—but what about juice, smoothies, fancy coffee drinks, or alcohol mixers?
+They’re often just as sneaky when it comes to sugar load.
+The principle is the same: water first, then make a conscious choice.

+---

 ### **Action Items: Ways to Practice this Habit**

 Try one a day this week—or pick your favorite and nail it until it’s second nature.